"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-To create a dataset focused on products, we start with \citeauthor{gurari2020captioning}'s VizWiz Image Captioning dataset~\cite{gurari2020captioning}, which includes five crowd worker-provided image captions on photos taken by blind people, and \citeauthor{chiu2020assessing}'s VizWiz Image Quality Assessment dataset~\cite{chiu2020assessing}, which includes annotations on image quality issues by five crowd workers.
-Using their training dataset (23,431 images), we first filter based on the captionability of images, where humans can confidently provide a caption, indicating that image quality issues are not severe enough to prevent image description.
-We select these data by including images where unrecognizable $\leq$ 2 (i.e., two or fewer people could not provide a caption; conversely, three to five raters provided a caption).
-Upon inspection of the dataset, we noticed that most images of products included text; thus, we only included images where captioners identified text in the image as a heuristic for products.
+To create a dataset focused on products, we start with \citeauthor{gurari2020captioning}'s VizWiz Image Captioning dataset \cite{gurari2020captioning}, which includes five crowdworker-provided image captions on photos taken by blind people, and \citeauthor{chiu2020assessing}'s VizWiz Image Quality Assessment dataset \cite{chiu2020assessing}, which includes annotations on image quality issues by five crowdworkers.
+Using their training dataset (23,431 images), we first filter for images for which humans can confidently provide a caption, indicating that image quality issues are not severe enough to prevent image description.
+We select these data by including images for which two or fewer crowdworkers indicated the image was unrecognizable (conversely, three to five crowdworkers provided a caption).
+Upon inspecting the dataset, we noticed that most product images included text; therefore, we only included images in which crowdworkers identified text as a heuristic for product identification.
 This resulted in a filtered dataset of 14,398 images (61.5\% of the original dataset).

-We then created two subsets of data.
-First, we focused on {\em high-quality} images of products without quality issues.
-This dataset is a benchmark for how well VLMs perform at product identification on natural images.
-We selected images where 4 or 5 raters flagged the image as having no issues, and at most 1 person flagged each image quality issue, resulting in 2,599 images (11.1\% of the original).
-Second, we created a dataset of {\em low-quality images}, where 4 or 5 raters flagged the image having an {\em image quality} issue (blur, rotation, framing, obstruction, or being too bright or too dark), resulting in 5,432 images (23.2\% of the original).
-This dataset corresponds to images where human captioners felt confident providing a caption despite identifying image quality issues that could hinder captioning.
+We then created two data subsets.
+First, we focused on {\em high-quality} product images without quality issues, serving as a benchmark for evaluating the performance of VLMs in product identification on natural images.
+We selected images for which 4 or 5 crowdworkers flagged no issues, and at most 1 person flagged each image quality issue, resulting in 2,599 images (11.1\% of the original).
+Second, we created a dataset of {\em low-quality images}, where 4 or 5 crowdworkers flagged the image having an {\em image quality} issue (blur, rotation, framing, obstruction, being too bright, or being too dark), resulting in 5,432 images (23.2\% of the original).
+This dataset corresponds to images for which human captioners felt confident providing a caption, despite identifying image quality issues that could potentially hinder their accuracy.